Napoleonic Wars Online

 1.2.
 NWOL also contains states.
 At the start of the game, each major and minor nation except for France contain one state; thus, Prussia and Holland are both nations and states.
 Each fragmented nation is divided into more than one state.
 For example, Bavaria and Mecklenberg may be states within the German nation, and Venice and Sardinia may be states within the Italian nation.
 France contains the French state and the Bourbon French state.

-1.4.
+1.5.
 A revolutionary state is destroyed if it does not control a city, and either does not have a unit or ship or has no money in its treasury.
 Its citizens may transfer to another state if this happens; they will be transferred to France unless they wish to transfer to another state and the monarch of that state approves their transfer.
 Non-revolutionary states cannot be destroyed.
 A non-revolutionary state can be left without a monarch if its last player transfers to a revolutionary state.
 If so, a new monarch can be appointed by any major or minor power that takes control of one of that state's original cities.
-The monarch of the appointing power may appoint himself, or the original monarch of the state; otherwise the GA must approve the identity of the new monarch.
+The monarch of the appointing power may appoint himself, or the original monarch of the state; otherwise the GAs must approve the identity of the new monarch.
 If the monarch appoints himself, the fragmented state's score is thereafter added into his state's score.
 The French monarch may not be the monarch of a non-revolutionary fragmented state, and the monarchs of other states may not be the monarchs of revolutionary states.

 2. Government of States